Oracle Licensing

 Each virtualization platform carries unique audit risks when running Oracle software.
 CIOs should be aware of the typical pitfalls:

 • VMware vSphere: Oracle audits frequently find VMware environments out of compliance.
 A common scenario: an Oracle database was set up on a VM in a VMware cluster, perhaps as a test or small workload, but Oracle later claims the entire cluster (all hosts) needed licensing.
-If vMotion or DRS (dynamic scheduling) was enabled, Oracle will argue any host the VM could run on must be licensed – even if it never actually moved.
+If vMotion or DRS (dynamic scheduling) was enabled, Oracle will argue that any host the VM could run on must be licensed – even if it never actually moved.
 Some audits have even stretched this to all clusters managed by the same vCenter Server, due to VMware’s enhanced VM mobility features.
 This can turn a single instance deployment into an unexpected licensing of potentially hundreds of CPU cores.
 The financial exposure can be millions of dollars if not proactively contained.

 • Microsoft Hyper-V: Similar to VMware, if Oracle is installed on any VM in a Hyper-V cluster, Oracle’s position is to license all physical cores in that cluster.
 Many organizations mistakenly assume that a small VM (e.g., four vCPUs) on a big Hyper-V host only needs a few licenses.
 In an audit, Oracle will insist that the entire host’s capacity is what counts.
 A Hyper-V deployment can lead to compliance issues and large back-license fees without careful isolation (such as dedicating specific hosts to Oracle workloads).